-The Undergraduate Committee of the Arch Dalrymple III Department of History is committed to helping students find internship opportunities that provide meaningful hands-on learning in history.
-Students should start by exploring websites such as the American Association for State and Local History, the National History Center, and the National Trust for Historic Preservation.
+The Undergraduate Committee of the Department of History is committed to helping students find internship opportunities that provide meaningful hands-on learning in history.
+Students should start by looking at our Google Sheets List and exploring websites such as the American Association for State and Local History, the National History Center, and the National Trust for Historic Preservation.
 There are also local and regional opportunities at the University of Mississippi Museum, Rowan Oak, the Burns-Belfry Museum & Multicultural Center, the LQC Lamar House Museum, the National Archives in Atlanta, and many more.
-To discuss internship opportunities and get a full list of available opportunities, contact Professor Becky Marchiel.

 Students may earn course credit for an internship in history by enrolling in HST 493.
 HST 493 is a Z-graded, three-credit-hour course that can count as an HST elective.
 The course provides valuable pre-professional experience and a unique opportunity to learn about history in practice outside of the traditional academic setting.